iamkahvi/gatsby-blog/content/posts/2017-12-27-breakfast-at-tiffany's.md

 maybe that is the crux of the movie.

-for her whole life, aubrey’s character lived intense and short relationships which is a admirable lifestyle as perceived from the outside. admirable because passion is more easily noticed than depth. by the end of the movie though, she decides to do the opposite and develop a long and perhaps less intense relationship.
+for her whole life, audrey’s character lived intense and short relationships which is a admirable lifestyle as perceived from the outside. admirable because passion is more easily noticed than depth. by the end of the movie though, she decides to do the opposite and develop a long and perhaps less intense relationship.

 although, i am implying a trade-off here. passionate/exciting relationships are short and “deep” ones are long.